MikeCookDev/100daysofcode/README.md

 Day 53: Continued work on page 2 of the project

 Day 54: Had some issues and all the work i did didnt save....

+Day 55: Completed Page 2 of the project.
+        Updated Home page of project.